chathumal93/Realtime-Sentinel1-Flood-Mapping/README.md

 # Output
 The results will include the following;

-* processed pre-event and post-event tif files.
+* Processed pre-event and post-event tif files.
 * Threshold and majority filtered tif files.
-* Detected Flood water shape file
+* Detected Flood water shp file.